kixelated/tf2.pug.na-irc-bot/README.md

 The sqlite3 gem is experimental and may break, but you can install sqlite3-ruby gem instead (requires sqlite3 installed on the system).

+The last step is to download Cinch.
+We are using experimental changes to the IRC library and it uses a submodule to keep the files up to date.
+Use the following commands to update Cinch:

+    git submodule init
+    git submodule update

+If things worked correctly, there should be files in src/cinch.

 Configuration
 -------------